gramuah/ccnn/README.md

     ```
 Simply substitute DATASET_CHOSEN by: trancos, ucsd or ucf.

+### Test the pretrained models
+1. Edit the corresponding script $PROJECT/experiments/scripts/DATASET_CHOSEN_test_pretrained.sh

+2. Run the corresponding scripts.

+       ```Shell
+    ./experiments/scripts/DATASET_CHOSEN_test_pretrained.sh
+    ```
+Note that this pretrained models will let you reproduce the results in our paper.

 #### Train/test the model chosen

 1. Edit the launching script (e.g.: $PROJECT/experiments/scripts/DATASET_CHOSEN_train_test.sh).

-3. Place you in $PROJECT folder and run the launching script by typing:
+2. Place you in $PROJECT folder and run the launching script by typing:

 	```Shell
     ./experiments/scripts/DATASET_CHOSEN_train_test.sh